hashicorp/terraform-provider-aws/docs/resource-tagging.md

 SetTagsOut(ctx, cluster.Tags)
 ```

-If the service API does not return the tags directly from reading the resource and requires use of the generated `ListTags` function, do nothing and the transparent tagging mechanism will make the `ListTags` call and save any tags into Terraform state.
+If the service API does not return the tags directly from reading the resource and requires use of the generated `listTags` function, do nothing and the transparent tagging mechanism will make the `listTags` call and save any tags into Terraform state.

 #### Resource Update Operation

-In the resource `Update` operation, only non-`tags` updates need be done as the transparent tagging mechanism makes the `UpdateTags` call.
+In the resource `Update` operation, only non-`tags` updates need be done as the transparent tagging mechanism makes the `updateTags` call.

 ```go
 if d.HasChangesExcept("tags", "tags_all") {